shift-org/shift-docs/site/content/archive/pedal-palooza-archives.md

 [comment]: <> (aka, That Fun Thing We Do Every June)

 In 2002, Portland hosted [Bike Summer](https://criticalmass.wikia.com/wiki/Bike_Summer!), and it was great!
-So, every summer since then, we've had another festival which is now called <dfn>Pedalpalooza</dfn>.
+So every summer since then, we've had a summer bike festival.
+From 2004 it was called <dfn>Pedalpalooza</dfn>, and in 2022 it returned to its roots with the original name Bike Summer.
 Choose one of the following years to see its calendar of events.

 *   [2024](/archive/pedalpalooza/pedalpalooza-2024/)